-It is an unusual tool and the target audience is quite small, but if you're writing assembler code and you want to protect your work from decompilation or just to make it as hard as it's possible to analyze, you might want to try it.
+If you're writing assembler code and you want to protect your work from decompilation and reverse engineering or just to make it as hard as it's possible to analyze, you might want to try the Obfuscator.

 equvalues, and numbers in different formats (hex, dec)

 See how it works, compare both original.exe and obfuscated.exe files.
 If you don't know how to do it — you might want to read my articles about reverse engineering.obfuscator20_example.zipv2.0 | ZIP Archive | 39 kB